In this post, you will find a list of the best point and shoot for video, which are great for Youtube videos and traveling.

 These are small, compact cameras that can record in 4k, come with a fast lens that helps with low-light recording, and most of them come with stabilization, which results in a smooth video.

-Most of them don’t come with external microphone jack or flip screen.
-But, thankfully, vlogging has become more popular and the best brands have started releasing good vlogging compact cameras that have everything most filmmakers would want.
+Most of them don’t come with an external microphone jack or flip screen.
+But thankfully, as vlogging has become more popular, brands have started releasing better cameras for this activity, which is good news for all video creators.

 The Good